DanielGandia/School_District_Analysis/README.md

 ![scores_by_type.png](https://github.com/DanielGandia/School_District_Analysis/blob/main/Resources/scores_by_type.png)

 ## Summary

-Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The four major changes in the analysis are:

+1. The 9th grade data for Thomas High School had anomolies that were not fully identified but it affected the results.

+2. Schools with lower funding had better overall scores than schools with higer funding and spend per student.

+3. Charter schools had better scores in every category than Disctrict schools.

+4. Schools that are Small and Medium size have a higher overall passing percentage than Large school size.